h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

         ```
     #
     #### Throw
-    - Throw keyword is used in the method body to throw an exception, while throws is used in method signature to declare the exceptions that can occur in the statements present in the method.
+    - Throw keyword is used in the method body to throw an exception, while throw is used in a method signature to declare the exceptions that can occur in the statements present in the method.

     ```
     void checkAge(int age){